Intersections of the automorphism and the Ekedahl-Oort strata in $M_2$: The automorphism group stratification

 Therefore, the map

 is well-defined.
 The image of $\Phi$ lies in $\mell$ for the following reason:\\

 Given an elliptic curve $E_i$, we can always construct a degree two map that ramifies at the four $2$-torsion points.
-As we can map any two sets of three points in $\mathbb{P}^1$ using a projective transformation in a unique way, for each $E_i$ there exists a unique map $\psi_i: E_i\rightarrow\mathbb{P}^1$ satisfying
+As we can map uniquely any two sets of three points in $\mathbb{P}^1$ using a projective transformation, we deduce that for each $E_i$ there exists a unique map $\psi_i: E_i\rightarrow\mathbb{P}^1$ satisfying

 Composing $\psi_i$ with the quotient map $\pi_i:\calC\rightarrow E_i$ gives us maps $\psi_i\circ\pi_i:\calC\rightarrow\mathbb{P}^1$ which satisfy that $\psi_1\circ\pi_1=\psi_2\circ\pi_2$.\\

 If $(E_1,\phi_1)\cong(E_2,\phi_2)$, this would imply that there is a $\lambda\in\mathbb{A}^1\setminus\{0,1\}$ and two isomorphisms $\alpha_i:E_i\rightarrow E_\lambda$ such that $\phi_\lambda=\alpha_i\circ\phi_i$.
 One can check that if we define $\psi'$ to be the map $E_\lambda\rightarrow\mathbb{P}^1$ such that